darsyn/ip/docs/08-doctrine.md

 # Doctrine Support

-This library can be used to support IP address as column types with Doctrine.
+This library can be used to support IP address as column types with Doctrine DBAL versions `^2.3 || ^3.0`.

 Three Doctrine types are provided to match the three version classes:

 - `Darsyn\IP\Doctrine\IPV4Type` supports the `IPv4` class.